sinhp/Sina-Hazratpour/_posts/2017-05-08-how-to-think-about-liberty.md

 # The famous essay

+I recently read Isaiah Berlin's famous essay [two concepts of liberty][1] in which he delineates between two different historical understanding of the notion of liberty by western societies; the __negative__  and __positive__ liberty.
+The essay is very clear in exposition, rich in terms of numerous ideas and historical references.
+However, for the purpose of this post, I only intend to report on his crucial distinction between theses concepts of liberty.

+Before we delve more into the philsophical contemplation, I must say  you to know the man himself better.

-I recently read Isaiah Berlin's famous essay [two concepts of liberty][1] in which he delineates between two different versions of historical understanding of the notion of liberty by western societies; the __negative__  and __positive__ liberty.
-The idea of negative nad positive liberty is not due to Berlin hismself and goes back at least to Kant. ([negative and positive liberty][2]) In this post I will try to first share my understanding of this essay and emphasise the importance and usefulness of having this distinction in mind for our political discourse.
+The idea of negative and positive liberty is not due to Berlin hismself and goes back at least to Kant. ([negative and positive liberty][2]) In this post I will try to first share my understanding of this essay and emphasise the importance and usefulness of having this distinction in mind for our political discourse.
 Finally, I want to hint at insufficiency of this dichotomy in characterizing the notion of liberty in the realms of participation in shared political projects and also in relationships and love.

-![Alt text][logo]
-Cover of the book

 1. Two sorts of liberty